 Individuals admitted to the U.S., to work or study at Princeton, in the following immigration classifications:

-NOTE: Individuals holding F-2 visa status are NOT eligible for employment in the U.S. and therefore, are not eligible for the SSN
+NOTE: Individuals holding F-2 visa status are not eligible for employment in the U.S. nor an SSN.

 -